Trust the process.

 "When we make music we don't do it in order to reach a certain point, such as the end of the composition.
 If that were the purpose of music then obviously the fastest players would be the best.
 Also, when we are dancing we are not aiming to arrive at a particular place on the floor as in a journey.
 When we dance, the journey itself is the point, as when we play music the playing itself is the point." -Alan Watts

 TerraTōnz is housed primarily within the MESA, an art studio at a rural crossroads in Northwest Georgia, USA.
 Most artists who visit MESA contribute to TerraTōnz’s instruments in some way.
 However, our core is a family of 4 friends who have remained close for many years—in one case, over 3 decades!
 We all have dreamed of careers which allow us to exercise independence while using creativity to impact others in positive and healthy ways.
-For each of us, TerraTōnz represents one important step toward this goal.
+For each of us, TerraTōnz represents one important step toward this goal and has allowed us to create quality instruments since 2013.

 Christopher Ryan began his career as an independent scenery dimensional prop builder by founding Minds's Eye Scenic Arts in 1998 where he and his team of artists fabricated sets and props for motion pictures and theme parks.
 Both feeling at odds with working with corporate America and coping with a lightening fire which re-shaped his creative environment, Christopher Ryan envisioned TerraTōnz following a South American plant medicine ceremony in 2010.
 The ceremony's facilitator, his friend Alberto, shared a vision of Christopher Ryan making what was simply described as a “UFO shaped musical instrument.”
 Alberto had no further information to share.
 Christopher Ryan asked how to find it, and Alberto only replied, “If it is truly your path to follow, you will find your way.”
 Upon embarking on his path to pan, Christopher had never played a musical instrument before, though he always longed to.
 He was inspired by the HANG as a Sound Sculpture to liberate him into playing and making.
 Christopher Ryan continues to walk his path to pan and invites you to join him.